femrebora/research-assistant/README.md

 # Thesis Tools

 A small set of CLI scripts for thesis writing.
 Each script does one thing.
 You decide when to run which.
-There is no orchestration — that is on purpose.

 ## What's here